 In the last days working at my favorite coffee shop (real coffee, not another kind of coffee shop in Amsterdam), my bosses were simply in awe of the journey we were about to start.
 One of them told me: “you should totally propose during your travels!
 There is never going to be a more special and romantic time!

-But a seed was planted and my mind had started to think about how I wanted my love proposal to play out.
+But a seed was planted, and my mind had started to think about how I wanted my lesbian proposal to play out.

 Then, I stumbled upon a jewelry shop in Chiang Mai: The Metal Studio.
 They have a webshop on Etsy and when I saw their particular raw diamond collection, I was sold.
 A raw diamond looks a little bit like a little rock, and Roxanne’s definitely mine.